 We all know that the price of a flat white (or latte) is too low in Australia compared to global cities.
 This is especially true for specialty coffee.
 And coffee bean prices are forecast to rise higher.

-The price of a specialty flat white should be $6.50 for global parity.
-However, in the short term, we believe the minimum price for a small flat white should be $5.00, rising to $5.50.
+The price of a specialty flat white should be $7.00 for global parity.
+However, in the short term, we believe the minimum price for a small flat white should be $5.50 rising slowly towards global parity.

 If you're a café owner or leader grappling with this issue, this article is for you.